 All the proposals submitted so far can be found on the main page “Have your say!
 Simplify!".

-The proposals are analyzed by the Fit for Future Platform, which has the right to make recommendations to the Commission in this regard.
+The proposals are analysed by the Fit for Future Platform, which has the right to make recommendations to the Commission in this regard.

-The Platform consists of a group of stakeholders and a government group (representatives of the Member States - Poland is represented by the Minstry of Economic and Development and Technology representative).
+The Platform consists of a group of stakeholders and a government group (representatives of the Member States - Poland is represented by the Ministry of Economic Development and Technology).

 The Platform prepares an opinion consisting of the opinion of the group of stakeholders and the government group on the possibility of implementing the submitted applications and recommends appropriate actions to the Commission.